-Let it sit in the pot until cool enough to handle, or overnight.
+Let it sit in the pot or pressure cooker until cool enough to handle, or overnight.

 Pick the meat, most of the fat and gelatinous connective tissue off the bones, and set aside.
-Keep the super soft pork skin to put in Gul Ertesuppe if you will.
+You could keep the super soft pork skin to put in Gul Ertesuppe .
 Discard herbs, sinew, cartilage and bones.